Hometown: Media, Pennsylvania

 Why I Chose Pitt

-Pitt was actually the only school I visited because I loved it so much!
+Pitt ended up being the only school I visited more than once because I loved it so much!
 I loved the aspect of a college town feel of Oakland but also that the campus was fifteen minutes away from the city.
-When I visited I got the impression of how much the University has to offer to advance its student's careers academically and socially.
-I also knew I was going to major in Engineering and I liked the fact that at Pitt, freshman year is general so I could learn about all the concentrations I would be able to choose from.
+The Swanson School of Engineering truly makes a big school feel small, which in my opinion is the best of both worlds in college.
+When I visited I was impressed with how much the University has to offer to advance its student's academic careers and expose them to international experience, Co-Op and Research while in undergrad.
+I also knew I was going to major in Engineering, so the aspect of coming into Pitt general to better understand each department was appealing.
 Overall the campus immediately felt like home and I knew it was the right place for me.

-My advice to a first year engineering student would be to constantly keep up with studying in small amounts and the work load won't be too overwhelming.
-Using all the advanced placement credits from high school as possible will help in the long run when trying to fit classes and finding study groups for every class is the best way to study for exams.
-Also never be afraid to find help!
-There are so many ways to find help on campus and getting to know a professor by going to office hours is very important.
+My advice to a first-year engineering student would be to constantly keep up with studying in small amounts and the work load won't be too overwhelming.
+Using advanced placement credits from high school when possible will help in the long run when trying to fit classes.
+Finding study groups for every class is key for exams and I always suggest getting involved with one activity or club outside of engineering for the occasional engineering breaks.
+Never be afraid to find help!
+There are so many ways to find help on campus and getting to know a professor by going to office hours is very important early on.

 Advice to First Year Engineering Students